 The Aramaic understanding of subsistence includes both bread for physical life and insight for spiritual life.
-“Our Daily Bread” is a batik painting of a heron.
 Watching herons hunt for food is a lesson in single mindedness.
 They scan the water intensely focused on their goal.
 Herons move slowly, if at all, for long periods of time waiting for the opportune moment to catch a meal.
 They are symbols of focus and purpose.

 Visually, for me, the Aramaic translation of the fifth petition contains the most powerful words of the Lord’s Prayer.
 Pondering this petition I pictured lives full of complex relationships, tangled knots of past experiences, and tombs of un-forgiven offenses.
 These knots and tombs profoundly affect every heart and every relationship including our relationship with God and our relationship with the earth.
 We are bound by knots and tangles that become so intertwined they have the potential to be impossible to understand, recognize, or unravel.

 In my mind’s eye I saw unreachable tangles of knots embedded in my spirit.
 These tangled knots are like brain neurons with billions of connections that produce conscious and unconscious thought.
 When I choose to hold onto old hurts, mistakes, frustrated hopes, and failures, it affects my thinking and then has the potential to affect my actions.